Common Home Plumbing Mistakes and How to Avoid Them

 Drains are meant for water and liquids and not much else – putting anything else down there is a big plumbing faux pas.
 So keep the grease and coffee grains out of the kitchen sink and the nappies out of the toilet.

 As much as it is hard work, plumbing also requires a light and expert touch at times.
 Lots of DIY plumbers make the mistake of being too heavy-handed in an effort to solve leaks and drips; in fact, over-tightening taps can cause them to break, just as over-tightening connectors can cause threads to break and pipes to leak.
 It pays to be gentle.

 If there’s one thing you need to know about plumbing, it’s that it’s very easy to take apart, not so easy to put back together!
 Lots of home plumbers plunge headlong into repairs without actually putting a plan together first.
 From forgetting to leave enough space between fixtures to attempting to join mismatched pipes and connectors, a lack of planning can mean catastrophe.
 There’s a reason professional plumbers undergo years of training.

 Not knowing when to ask for help

 If you’re sensible with planning, there are some plumbing jobs you can do quite easily yourself.
 Changing a tap or clearing a minor blockage?
 Fine.
 Accessing the mains water supply or getting at pipes behind walls?
 Not so much.
 As with any DIY, it’s important to know your limits – turning to a professional might just be the most cost-effective solution when you factor in the price of a plumbing catastrophe.
-At Drain Doctor Chester North Wales, we offer a 24/7 plumbing service and can help with any issue from leaky pipes to blocked toilets.
+At Drain Doctor Chester, North Wales & Wirral we offer a 24/7 plumbing service and can help with any issue from leaky pipes to blocked toilets.
 So get in touch today.